lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 effects allowed during the "as played" time period of another card.
 Even drawing to replace cards comes after this time period.

+Ⓡ Cards that go into an ash heap, hand, or library always go into their owner's ash heap, hand, or library.

+Ⓡ If a card targets (chooses, selects, is played on, etc.) some target, then the card can only be played if an appropriate target is available.
+Examples: "*Strike: Steal/Destroy Equipment/Weapon*" cannot be used if the opposing minion doesn't have a suitable Equipment/Weapon to be destroyed/stolen.
+Note "Stealing blood" effects target a minion, not its blood (or life) counters.

+Ⓡ You cannot play a card whose cost cannot be paid.
+If, between the time an action card is played (or an action is attempted) and the time the cost of the action is paid, you no longer can pay the cost, then you pay as much as you can and the card is burned without effect (or the action has no effect).

+Ⓡ A card can be canceled "*as it is played*" (with `Sudden Reversal`, `Direct Intervention`, etc.) only as it is played.
+The only cards that can be played "as" another one is played are the ones the players have in their hands at the time.
+You cannot use `The Barrens` after a master card is played, for example, to attempt to draw into a `Sudden Reversal` to cancel it.

 **Drawing Cards**.
 Whenever you play a library card from your hand, you immediately draw another from your library to replace it (unless card text says otherwise, of course).
 If your library is empty, then you do not draw to